Greetings to you, thrill seekers, music lovers, conversationalists all across the fruited plane.

 If it's working as intended, that means it's right on schedule.

-So nine and a half percent unemployment was expected.
+So 9.5% unemployment was expected.

-I mean, this is this is all see it I what I want to focus on here is that he means it when he says it's working as intended.
+What I want to focus on here is that he means it when he says it's working as intended.

-Literally, it is working as intended.
+It is working as intended.

-Now, what I'm going to say is shocking, and it's not Believable to a lot of people because they simply can't believe that anybody elected to run America would intend these circumstances.
+Now, what I'm going to say is shocking, and it's not believable to a lot of people because they simply can't believe that anybody elected to run America would intend these circumstances.

 But these circumstances, which he admits he intends, are exactly why I wanted him to fail.